ryanwdavies/final-project-ThamesBoats/README.md

 ##### Install node packages
 We install the Node required packages: ing, merging, and uploading file modifications.
-Here we install required Node packages and launch lite-server:
+Here we install required Node packages for lite-server and launch:
 ```
 cd ../app
 npm install